AbsoluteVectoR/polimi-notes/MSc (ENG)/AAPP/Randomized Sorting.md

 # Quicksort randomized

-Since the worst case in $O(n^2)$ , there is a benefit to randomized the original vector.
-Partition around a random pivot $\rightarrow$ reduces the probability to be in the worst cases.

-?? the problem is to have an empty partition ?? <- approfondire
+The worst case occurs every time the 2 partition are not balanced.
+For example if the input is already sorted or reverse sorted, using the Lomuto's partition, the pivot will always on min or max element.
+Because of this one of the two partition will be empty.
+In case of this unlucky event repeated all the times, we have $O(n^2)$ .
+We can 'keep away' this unlucky case randomizing the original vector or partition around a random pivot.

 # Radix Sort

+Radix sort is fast for large inputs but quicksort is still a viable option due to its locality that allows to better exploit the steep cache hierarchies of modern processors and result in better overall performances for most uses.

 **Radix sort** is a non-comparative sorting algorithm: it avoids comparison by sorting on least significant digits first.
 It is also called **bucket sort** and **digital sort**.
 The cool thing about this algorithm is that we can use Counting Sort as the auxiliary stable sort because the limit domain of each sorting (0-9).
 Correctness of Radix Sort proved by induction on digit position.
 Also we can split each word of $b$ in group of digits, so that we can divide a word in $r$ groups.
-The complexity is $T(n)=\Theta(mn)$ where $n$ is the number of words and $m$ the length of each word.
+The best way to divide each word is in $r=\log n$ where $n$ is the number of words.
+In this way, the total complexity is $T(n)=\Theta(dn)$ where $n$ is the number of words and $d$ the length of each word.
 In practice, radix sort is fast for **large inputs**, as well as simple to code.
-Example on 32 bit numbers:

-- At most 3 passes when sorting 2000 numbers
-- Merge sort and quicksort do at least 11 passes

 # Randomized selection algorithm

-In statistics, the _k_th **order statistic** of a statistical sample is equal to its _k_th-smallest value.
+In statistics, the $k_{th}$ **order statistic** of a statistical sample is equal to its $k_{th}$-smallest value.
-The best-known selection algorithm is [Quickselect](https://en.wikipedia.org/wiki/Quickselect "Quickselect"), which is related to [Quicksort](https://en.wikipedia.org/wiki/Quicksort "Quicksort"); like Quicksort, it has (asymptotically) optimal average performance, but poor worst-case performance, though it can be modified to give optimal worst-case performance as well

-Select the
-i th smallest of n elements (the element with rank i Two versions:
-•
-## Randomized divide and conquer algorithm
+Quickselect is the best-known selection algorithm and it's basically Quicksort.

-We use a 'randomized divide-and-conquer algorithm that is based on quicksort.
-We don't do recursive calls to both the partitions of quick-sort but just to the one where we will know there is the i-th element.
-How do we know where there is the i-th element?
+We don't do recursive calls to both the partitions of quick-sort but just to the one where we will know there is the $i-th$ element.
+How do we know where there is the $i-th$ element?
 Simply remember that in quicksort the position of the pivot after the iteration is the final one, even if the algorithm has not finished!

 ![](Pasted%20image%2020221012161039.png)

-So we can proceed searching the i-th element recursively without ordering all the array.
+So we can proceed searching the $i-th$ element recursively without ordering all the array.
-Works fast: linear expected time.
-•
-Excellent algorithm in practice.

 Average case: $\Theta(n)$ but worst case is $\Theta (n^2)$ that is worst than sorting!
+The demonstration of the complexity is similar to quicksort but with the difference that the recursion it will be applied only 1:
+Lucky case: $$T(n)=T \left ( \frac{1}{10}n \right) + \Theta (n) = \Theta (n)$$
+Not so lucky case: $$T(n)=T \left ( \frac{9}{10}n \right) + \Theta (n) = \left\{ \text{Master theorem case 3:} \log _{\frac{10}{9}}1=0= \Theta (1) \right\} \text{ so } T(n)=\Theta (n)$$
+Unlucky case: $$T(n)=T ( n -1) + \Theta (n) = \Theta (n^2)$$

 ## Deterministic version

-Group all the elements in group of 5 and find the median of each group.
+A possible way to guaranteed that the smallest partition is not empty we could group all the elements in groups of 5 each and find the median of each group.
 Then select as pivot the median of the median group.
 ![](Pasted%20image%2020221012171346.png)

-Since the work at each level of recursion is a constant fraction ( 19/20 ) smaller, the work per level is a geometric series dominated by the linear work at the root.
-•
-In practice, this algorithm runs slowly, because the constant in front of n is large.
-•
-The randomized algorithm is far more practical.

-$$T(n)=T\left(\frac{1}{5} n\right)+T\left(\frac{3}{4} n\right)+\Theta(n)$$

-Since the work at each level of recursion is a constant fraction ( 19/20 ) smaller, the work per level is a geometric series dominated by the linear work at the root.
-•
-In practice, this algorithm runs slowly, because the constant in front of n is large.
-•
-The randomized algorithm is far more practical.

-Developing the recurrence
+Developing the recurrence :

 1. Divide the $n$ elements into groups of 5.
 Find the median of each 5-element group by rote.
 2. **Recursively** select the median $x$ of the medians to be the pivot.
 3. Partition around the pivot $x$.
 Let $k = rank(x)$
-4. if  $i = k$ then return $x$ else if  repeat step _2_ recursively search the _i-th_ element in the lower or the _(i-k)-th_ element in the upper part
+4. if  $i = k$ then return $x$ else if  repeat step _2_ recursively search the $i_{th}$ element in the lower or the $(i-k)_{th}$ element in the upper part

+Looking visually the structure created using groups of 5 we can find some interesting properties over the array and we can say that the recurrence can assume that step 4 takes time $T (\frac{3}{4}n)$ in the worst case.
+So the complexity is:
+$$T(n)=T\left(\frac{1}{5} n\right)+T\left(\frac{3}{4} n\right)+\Theta(n)$$
+Since the work at each level of recursion is a constant fraction ($\frac{19}{20}$) smaller, the work per level is a geometric series dominated by the linear work at the root (this is always true, it's not the average case ... it's deterministic).
+So for this fact, it's theoretically better than quicksort but in practice, this algorithm runs slowly, because the constant in front of n is large.
+So the randomized algorithm is far more practical.